Current restrictions on outdoor burning:

 Understanding burn restrictions

-Spokane Clean Air, local fire protection agencies, and County officials may issue temporary restrictions on burning for different purposes, outlined below.
-We work together to communicate current burn restrictions to area residents.
+Spokane Clean Air, local fire protection agencies, and County officials may issue temporary restrictions on burning for different purposes, as outlined below.

 There are two stages of temporary restrictions on burning: